tomasss888/ForumRuby/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+# ForumRuby (Created by Tomas Stanislovėnas PI18B)

+A simple Forum website written with Ruby on Rails

+## About
+* Forum allows user to login and register to database, create discussions topics and reply to them.

+## Tools used
+* Project created in Ruby 2.5.5 and in Rails 5.2.1 version.
+* For testing database, XAMPP 8.0.0 was used.
+* Project uses Devside for easier user sessions management.

-* Database initialization
+## Database Creation
+* Write your database inside config/database.yml.
+* Type `rails db:create` inside terminal to create database.
+* Type `rails db:migrate` to fill database with predefined tables.

+## How to start
+* Type `bundle install`
+* Server initializes with `rails server` command when typed inside terminal
-* How to run the test suite
+* Press Ctrl+C to stop the server

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...